himanshusoni30/APITestingUsingRestAssured/ReadMe.md

+# API testing using RestAssured

-#PreRequisite to run the tests
+## PreRequisite to run the tests

 1. json-server (For more details please refer https://github.com/typicode/json-server)